josephbudd/cwt/README.md

 ## Distribution

-If you don't want to or cant build cwt, that's ok.
-The ubuntu 18.04.2 linux binary **cwt** is included in the source so you can still distribute and run it on linux.
+Sure you should build cwt but if you don't want to build cwt, that's ok.
+The ubuntu 18.04.2 linux executable **cwt/cwt** is included in the source.
+I assume that you can still distribute this app using the existing **cwt/cwt**.

-### How to
+### How to install

 1. Make an empty distribution folder.
 1. Copy the executable **cwt/cwt** file into your distribution folder.